warmlyyours/kri/content/post/How-to-Add-Modern-Style-to-the-Kitchen.md

 - Flooring
 - Essentials
 ---
 Remodeling a somewhat dated kitchen with a new style keeps the magic going, right?
 Adding a more modern touch to your kitchen can reinvigorate your family gathering area and even you!
 Take charge and with a few simple changes you can refresh your kitchen, and catch up with the most recent trends in home design.
-Consider including the following modern kitchen style trends to your home:
+Why not include the following modern kitchen style trends:

 {{< break >}}